 As shown, 60-year-olds — among the most experienced drivers — pay the lowest car insurance rates.
 Now, let’s explore how gender influences premium costs.

 Females pay less than males in Reno.
 Because they tend to get into fewer accidents, insurers often find women less risky to insure.
-On the flip side, as you’ll see later, they also tend to earn less than men.
+On the flip side, as you’ll see later, they also tend to earn less than men and that’s why car insurance rates are higher for males.
 So, there’s room for some gender equality on both fronts.

 Next, here’s how age, gender, and marital status influence car insurance rates.